stephenreid321/stephenreid/app/markdown/metastrategy.md

 The 'meta' in this strategy is that it scores *every coin* on ICONOMI according its weight across *all strategies* on the ICONOMI platform, further weighting by the performance of each strategy (excluding a small number of specified coins and strategies).
-It then takes the top 10 coins by score, and weights them according to their relative scores, with daily rebalancing.
+It then takes the top 10 coins by score, and weights them according to their relative scores, with weekly rebalancing.

 **Thus on any given day Metastrategy is a mix of the current top performing strategies.**